-APPLES Alternative Breaks provide an avenue for students to perform service activities across North Carolina, the Southeast and the mid-Atlantic.
-It is a great way for students to be away from campus during the university break periods each semester.
-Students have the opportunity to travel beyond Chapel Hill and serve a different community while also forming lasting friendships with other Carolina students.
+APPLES Alternative Breaks provide an avenue for students to perform service activities across North Carolina, the Southeast, and the mid-Atlantic.
+Typically, it is a great way for students to be away from campus during the university break periods each semester.
+However, due to COVID-19 safety concerns, service trips will be held virtually via Zoom.
+Even with these adjustments, students will still have the opportunity to engage in service in Chapel Hill and beyond while also forming lasting friendships with other Carolina students.

 Read more about alternative breaks: